URNerD/ToDoToday/README.md

 This file can be found at http://github/URNerD/ToDoToday

+## 8: 4 June 2014

+Changing your resume CSS: the style sheet that goes with the [resume example]() at A List Apart is long and complex.
+And, parts of it look contradictory to me…

+One way to deal with these problems is to modify it by adding your own style sheet or by using a ```<style>``` tag in the head element of the resume HTML.
+This allows you to take advantage of the precendence of "cascading" style sheets.
+The precedence order goes like this:

+1. Browser defaults.
+2. External style sheets, in the order in which they are encountered.
+3. Style tags in the document, in the order in which they are encountered.
+4. Style attributes of individual HTML tags.

 ## 7: 2 June 2014

 This would be a good time to do your [online resume](https://github.com/URNerD/Online-Resume).